fredericGette/Lumia520/content/linux/README.md

 $ pmbootstrap flasher flash_kernel
 $ pmbootstrap flasher boot
 ```
+> [!NOTE]
+> If the command `pmbootstrap flasher flash_rootfs` fails with an error `remote: 'Unknown chunk type'`,
+> then you can still try to continue the installation process acting as when there is a problem with the root partition.

 Wait for the message on the device display "WARNING: debug-shell is active".
 Then connect to the device and continue the [init](https://gitlab.com/postmarketOS/pmaports/-/blob/master/main/postmarketos-initramfs/init.sh) process step by step: